TRIQS/dft_tools/doc/guide/dftdmft_singleshot.rst

 working python scripts in this documentation.
 One for a calculation using Kanamori definitions (:download:`dft_dmft_cthyb.py
 <images_scripts/dft_dmft_cthyb.py>`) and one with a
-rotational-invariant Slater interaction hamiltonian (:download:`dft_dmft_cthyb_slater.py
+rotational-invariant Slater interaction Hamiltonian (:download:`dft_dmft_cthyb_slater.py
 <images_scripts/dft_dmft_cthyb.py>`).
 The user has to adapt these
 scripts to his own needs.